The Book of Bad Dreams

 page 22

 There was nothing else to do.
-I came up with an idea of my own.
-I took out all my pens, gathered all the crayons, watercolors, pastels, and drawing paper.
+Norton came up with an idea of his own.
+He took out all his pens, gathered all the crayons, watercolors, pastels, and drawing paper.

-The bad dreams grew closer.
-As they hunched over my shoulder, using my two pickiest fingers I plucked one and placed it flat onto the paper.
-I turned the page—splat!—then added some more.
+The bad dreams inched closer.
+As they stooped over his shoulder, using his two pickiest fingers, Norton plucked one and placed it flat onto the paper.
+He turned the page—splat!—then added another.

 page 23

-And when I was done, I had something awful, frightening, terribly unavoidable, cackling, stubborn and delightfully crafty.
+And when he was done, Norton had made something awful, upsetting, terribly unavoidable, cackling, stubborn and delightfully crafty.

-So I called it The Book of Bad Dreams.
+So he called it The Book of Bad Dreams.

 page 24